 Beauty Trials

-You might hear people talking about getting a wedding hair and makeup trial, or see it on the beauty menu of your hair and makeup artist, and wonder what it is and if it’s worth it.
-Read on to see why it’s worth every penny!
+You might hear people talking about getting a wedding hair and makeup trial, or see it on your artist’s beauty menu, and wonder what it is and whether it’s worth it.
+Read on to see why scheduling a bridal hair and makeup trial is worth every penny for a stress-free wedding day.

 What is a wedding hair and makeup trial and why should I have one?